PULPIT TODAY SERMON

 B. Sin’s slavery is not only controlling it’s confining.

-(Illustration) Years ago, the African people discovered a unique way to capture monkeys.
-They would hollow a log and cut a hole just large enough for a monkey’s hand to press through.
+(Illustration) Years ago, the African people discovered a unique way to capture animals.
+They would hollow a log and cut a hole just large enough for the animal to press through its hand.
 Then they would place bait inside the log.
-When the monkey discovered the bait, it would squeeze through his hand, and clench its fist around the food.
-Now, with a clenched fist, the monkey could not bring out his hand or the bait.
-The captors would then apprehend the monkey because the monkey would not open its hand and release its food.
-The monkey was trapped and enslaved simply because it wouldn’t release its desire.
+When the animal discovered the bait, it would squeeze through his hand, and clench its fist around the food.
+But with a clenched fist, it couldn’t remove its hand with the bait.
+And that’s when captors would apprehend the animal.
+The animal lost its freedom simply because it wouldn’t release its desire.

-That’s what sin does to people.
-Sin can be so alluring that once people grip it they can hardly release it, though it leads to their demise.
-And the power of sin can eventually incarcerate the strongest of men.
+That’s what sin does to people!
+Sin can be so alluring that once people grip it they can hardly release it, even though it’s leading to their captivity.
+And the power of sin can eventually incarcerate the strongest of people.
 It’s what the Apostle Paul said.
-Nobody can master sin.
+Nobody can master it.

-Let me speak to someone today that has taken a first step toward something that is evil.
-You know you’re practicing something that displeases God.
-I adjure now: abandon it!
-Forsake it.
-One link of sin won’t confine you, but it always leads to another link, and another, and another.
-And the interconnected links of sin will form a chain that will bind the strongest of men.
-That’s how it begins!
-It starts with one insignificant link of sin.
-Then you add another link.
-Eventually, you’re dragging around the heavy chain of sin and decide it’s time to stop.
-But you can’t!
-You’re bound, shackled, and you can’t simply walk away.
-Those interconnecting links of sin have captured you.
+Let me speak tenderly to someone that has taken the first step toward something that can ruin you.
+You know this is something that displeases God.
+With the love of God I urge you to abandon it!
+Forsake it!
+One link of sin won’t confine you, but it always leads to another link, and then another, and another.
+And the interconnected links of sin will finally form a chain that you can’t break.

 (Illustration) Years ago I preached for a “seasoned” Missionary/Pastor in Naples, Florida.
 He said: “The older I get, the more I discover that everything happening in life is provoked by spiritual forces.”

 I’ve also discovered the truth of that statement.
 There are evil spirits that cloak themselves behind life’s pleasures.
 Label them whatever you want: demons, Satanic forces, “principalities and powers.”
 Just remember, dark forces influence this world in the worst possible way.
-These spirits never work for your good.
-They seek to manipulate you like a puppet.
+These spirits never work for human good.
+They seek to manipulate us like puppets.

 When you dabble with sin, you’re not dabbling with “abstract evil.”
 Sin isn’t a vague, ambiguous thought.
 You are entertaining the agents of Satan.
 And you’re no match for them!
 That’s why Jesus commands us to repent from sin.
 He commands us to turn from evil and place ourselves in the path of righteousness.
 That’s why we can’t play games with sin.
 Sin isn’t harmless and we shouldn’t attach harmless euphemisms to it.
 We shouldn’t excuse it or pass it off as a personality disorder.
 Sin is what it is!